senecajs/senecajs.org/src/pages/getting-started/index.md

 Using the data persistence patterns directly can become tedious, so [seneca-entity][] also provides a more familiar [ActiveRecord][]-style interface.
 To create a record object, you call the `seneca.make` method.
 The record object has methods `load$`, `save$`, `list$` and `remove$` (the trailing $ avoids clashes with data fields).
 The data fields are just the object properties.

-To use [seneca-entity][] include the module in your package.json and add a seneca.use statement to require it into your seneca instance.
+To use [seneca-entity][] include the module in your package.json and add a `seneca.use` statement to require it into your Seneca instance.

 Let's create and save a simple data entity that stores "product" details: